strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 == Changelog ==

 = .2.7 =
+* BUG FIX: Replacing Cancel page text when membership is extended instead of cancelled.
+* BUG FIX: Appending expiration date to cancellation email when membership is extended instead of cancelled.
 * BUG FIX: Fixed bug when setting subscription start date with PayPal Express.

 = .2.6 =